beerriot/starlink-ping-loss-viewer/README.md

 the purposes of the histogram, since recording smaller spans here does not prevent charting longer spans.

+Below the histogram is a table of "adjacencies".
+Each cell counts the number of times where a span of the type of that row abuts a span of the type of that column.
+Percentages are of the total adjacencies for the row.

 ## Results

 The idea behind the viewer is that the beam between the dish and the